A Tree is Felled in Haverford College Arboretum

 Author

-Jessica Schott-Rosenfield is a Co-Editor-in-Chief of the Bi-College News.
-She is a junior at Haverford College double-majoring in English Literature and Classics, and minoring in Religion.
+• Jessica Schott-Rosenfield is a senior reporter at The Bi-Co News, and served as Co-Editor-in-Chief from 2024-25.
+She is a senior at Haverford College double-majoring in English Literature and Religion, and minoring in Classics.
+You can contact her at [email protected]

 Subscribe to the Bi-College Newsletter